 Constipation is when you are passing stools less often than you normally do.
-Your stool becomes hard and dry, and it is difficult to pass.
-You might feel bloated and have pain, or you might have to strain when you try to go.
+Your stool may become hard and dry and difficult to pass.
+You might feel bloated and have pain, or you might have to strain when you try to move your bowels.

 Below are some questions you may want to ask your health care provider to help you take care of your constipation.

 How often should I go to the bathroom during the day?
 How long should I wait?
 What else can I do to train my body to have more regular bowel movements?

 How should I change what I eat to help with my constipation?